 If you’re a fan of Discogs and have followed its growth over the past few years, you might be curious to experience what it was like in earlier years.
 Filmogs in its current state is a good representation of the early years of Discogs.
 By getting started with Filmogs now and contributing to the database and building the marketplace, you could one day righteously claim to have been here from the beginning.

-As per General Guidelines for all Databases, the physical release should be the primary source of information for a submission.
+As per Filmogs General Rules and Guidelines, the physical release should be the primary source of information for a submission.
 Therefore, contributors should ensure the Release of their item exists in the database before adding a Film (master) page.

 The guides listed below have been written to help you submit data to the database.